carina-cc/elizabethgould/essay.md

        license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/5/57/A_century_of_birds_from_the_Himalaya_Mountains_%28TAB._LX%29_%289240055086%29.jpg">

 “A Century of Birds from the Himalaya Mountains” was massively successful and highlighted Elizabeth’s attentive approach to the smallest of details, even when selecting the right pigments and brushes.
 The _Picus Brunifrons_ template is an excellent demonstration of the young woman’s talents, where she accurately replicated the finest details with only a single-haired brush [^4].
 Shamefully, regardless of Elizabeth’s hours of intensive hard work, her name was notably absent from the title page.
-Her vigorous contributions only briefly acknowledged in a short credit on the lower left of each plate - "Drawn from nature by E. Gould" - but none featured her signature.
+Her vigorous contributions only briefly acknowledged in a short credit on the lower left of each plate - <span data-mouseover-image-zoomto="297,2194,437,342"> "Drawn from nature by E. Gould" </span> - but none featured her signature.
 <param ve-image
        fit="contain"
        title="Picus brunifrons in “A Century of Birds from the Himalaya Mountains”"